Don Easterling: North Carolina State

-At North Carolina State, he inherited an exceptionally strong team from outstanding coach Willis Casey, who had mentored national, ACC, and Olympic champions during his twenty-five year tenure.
-In Easterling's twenty-four years with the team from 1971 through 1995, he would continue Casey's winning legacy, and build on it, creating a lasting legacy of his own.

-His North Carolina teams captured 12 continuous ACC championships from 1971 through 1982.
+At North Carolina State, he inherited a strong team from coach Willis Casey, who had mentored national, ACC, and Olympic champions during his 25-year tenure.
+During Easterling's 24 seasons with the team, from 1971 to 1995, he continued Casey's winning tradition and built upon it, establishing his own successful record.His North Carolina teams captured 12 continuous ACC championships from 1971 through 1982.
 Demonstrating remarkable dominance, North Carolina had a perfect ACC conference championship win in 1972, where his team won each of 17 events, an accomplishment that has never been managed by another team.
 He was the first coach of the NC State Women's Swimming program in 1976, leading the team to ACC titles in 1979 and 1980.
 He earned an overall record of 329 wins and 128 losses in dual meets, accumulating a winning percentage of .720.
 Easterling mentored a total of 40 All Americans during his time with North Carolina.

 Easterling retired from coaching the University of North Carolina in 1994 in mid-season, complaining of being “tired and worn out”, though he would later do some non-collegiate coaching.
 He had recently had his 5th knee operation and suffered from back problems.

 In 2012 Easterling started a swim program in Charlottesville, Virginia at the ACAC fitness club, which five years later was renamed the E Team to honor Easterling and was registered with United States Masters Swimming.
 In 2017, under its new name, the team moved to the Piedmont Family YMCA and underwent considerable growth.
 The program included prior high school and college swimmers, but eventually also catered to a few elite national competitors, triathletes and open water swimmers.
 The Piedmont YMCA Masters scored 14 first-place finishes at the 2017 Virginia Commonwealth Games Short Course Swimming Meet at Liberty University.
 He continued as a YMCA and Masters Swim Coach through 2022.
 Easterling did not retire from coaching the team until the Fall of 2022, when the team was merged with Cavalier Aquatics program.